-Let’s talk music.
-I found listening to various genres of music a great help through my journey of life.
+Let’s talk about music.
+I found listening to various genres of music a great help throughout my journey in life.
 I’ve been to many live concerts over the years.
-Like I said in a previous blog I’ve seen Paul Weller quite a few times.
+Like I said in a previous blog, I’ve seen Paul Weller quite a few times.
 My first experience of seeing Weller was the Heliocentric album tour in 2000.
 I was lucky enough to get tickets for the Royal Albert Hall.
-Not sure if you have been there but it is quite a swanky venue.
-Me and a fellow work colleague hit the town via a train ride into Marylebone,
+Not sure if you have been there, but it is quite a swanky venue.
+A fellow work colleague and I hit the busy town via a train ride into Marylebone,

-After arriving in London town, we took a steady walk down to Hyde Park into Knightsbridge to the venue.
-On entering the hall we were greeted by a long corridor hugging the intermittent entrances to the viewing areas.
-Finding the door to our viewing area we went in.
-If I recall correctly, found we were sitting looking directly down on the stage looking at the band.
-Five musicians to start then the back tiered area field up with a full Orchestra….
+After arriving in chaotic London, we took a steady walk down through Hyde Park into Knightsbridge, then quickly to the venue.
+On entering the grand hall, we were greeted by a long corridor hugging the intermittent entrances to the viewing areas.
+Finding the door to our viewing area, we went in.
+If I recall correctly, I found we were sitting looking directly down on the stage at the band.
+Five musicians to start, then the back tiered area filled up with a full Orchestra….
 WOW!

-I can’t list all the Weller gigs but they have all been awesome.
-Using the wheelchair skills that I teach helps me get to and front the venues with confidence.
-I particularly remember at Brixton Academy.
-The access ramp is so steep, it requires the door steward to shove me up in order for me to gain access.
+I can’t list all the Weller gigs individually, but they have all been awesome!
+Using the wheelchair skills that I teach helps me get in and out and to and from the venues with confidence.
+I particularly remember Brixton Academy.
+The portable access ramp is so steep; it requires the door steward to shove me up for me to gain access.

-When it’s time to exit the venue the same ramp is put back – it’s a temporary ramp, or was – and if I descended on four wheels I would crash and get hurt.
-So I zip down, in a controlled motion using a back wheel balance – this is similar at Shepherds Bush Empire.
-But the door safety stewards aren’t keen for me to do this, in case it goes wrong I suppose.
-So I need to be quick using my wheelchair skills swiftly.
-I need to be assertive and verbally independent explaining in a raised voice that I don’t need help.
+When it’s time to exit the venue, the same ramp is put back – it’s a temporary ramp, or used to be? – and if I descended on four wheels, I would crash and get hurt.
+So I zip down in a controlled motion using a back wheel balance – this is similar at Shepherds Bush Empire.
+But the door safety stewards aren’t keen for me to do this in case it goes wrong, I suppose, and they get in trouble.
+So I need to be quick, using my wheelchair skills swiftly.
+I need to be assertive and verbally independent, explaining in a raised voice that I don’t need help!

-I need to be quite loud due to all the other gig goers leaving at the venue at same time.
+I need to be quite loud due to all the other gig-goers leaving the venue at the same time.
 Telling people that I don’t need any help, get out the way and DO NOT touch my wheelchair.
-From past experience, when people try to help they sometimes think they know best and don’t listen to instructions.
+From experience, when people try to help, they sometimes think they know best and don’t listen to my instructions.
 This adds a risk of me getting hurt.
-So I need to be 1) Loud, 2) Assertive 3) Confident using my wheelchair skills, and 4) Good at my wheelchair skills.
+So I need to be 1) Loud, 2) Assertive, 3) Confident using my wheelchair skills, and 4) Good at my wheelchair skills.